 - Engage in video calls to build rapport and read non-verbal cues

-- Ask for feedback on your communication style to adapt effectively
+- Ask for feedback on communication style to adapt effectively

 Without office structure, self-motivation becomes key.